Gastric bypass surgery: Who is it for?

 Even if you meet these general guidelines, you still may need to meet certain other medical guidelines to qualify for weight-loss surgery.
 You likely will have an extensive screening process to see if you qualify.

-When conducting an evaluation for gastric bypass surgery, the health team considers:
+When conducting an evaluation for gastric bypass surgery, the health care team considers:

 - Your nutrition and weight history.
 The team reviews your weight trends, diet attempts, eating habits, exercise regimen, stress level, time constraints, motivation and other factors.

 - Your medical condition.
 Some health problems increase the risks associated with having surgery or may be worsened by surgery, such as blood clots, liver disease, heart problems, kidney stones and nutritional deficiencies.
 The team evaluates what medications you take, how much alcohol you drink and whether you smoke.
-You also will have a thorough physical exam and laboratory testing.
+You will be evaluated for sleep apnea and receive a thorough physical exam and laboratory testing.
 The results of these tests and exams may help determine eligibility for weight-loss surgery.

 - Your motivation.
 The team will also assess your willingness and ability to follow through with recommendations made by your health care team and to carry out prescribed changes in your diet and exercise routine.